12-Hour & 6-Hour

 - Relay teams consist of 3 people.

-- Relay teams may take turns in whatever order they wish to create a “total team distance.”
-This year, 12-Hour Team members must carry a lightweight baton with timing chip to facilitate accurate counting of the team distance.
+- Relay teams may take turns in whatever order they wish to create a total team distance.
+Team members must carry a lightweight baton with timing chip to facilitate accurate counting of the team distance.
 They may only hand off the baton at the Timing Station.

 - Please notify event staff if you abandon the race prior to the finish time.

-- All runners must wear a bib number visibly at all times.
+- All runners in the individual competition must wear a bib number visibly at all times.

 - Please, no littering.
 Any food, gel packets, tissues or other items you take into the woods should come out with you.
 There will be trash cans provided in various locations.